vic-ma/howtodismantle.github.io/_posts/2023-09-20-Peakboard-Hub-Online-Using-lists-to-store-sensor-data.md

 ![image](/assets/2023-09-20/060.png)

-The root block adds a row to the end of the PBHO list.
+The main building block adds a row to the end of our PBHO list.
 It come from *FUNCTIONS* > *Publish to external systems* > *Peakboard Hub* > *Add row at end*.

-We fill the columns of our row with data from `AirConditionerData`.
-We get our `IsCooling` column by checking if the `PowerConsumption` is zero or not.
+Remember that this script executes each time new sensor data comes in.
+So, this script says: "Each time new sensor data comes in, add a row to the end of our PBHO list."

-Finally, we reload our PBHO list, so that the control in our dashboard updates.
+We will also reload the `AirConditionerLogs` data source at the end, so that our table control will be able to see the changes.

 We will also uncheck the *Execute only if data changed* box.
-That's because we want to record all sensor data, even if it does not change from the last one.
+That's because we want to record all sensor data, regardless of if it changes from the last sensor data we got.

 ![image](/assets/2023-09-20/070.png)